EPCCed/eidf-docs/docs/services/gpuservice/training/L6_devspace_adv.md

 Now when you run `devspace deploy` or `devspace dev` the dask deployment from the template DevSpace will be included.

 The access point for the dask cluster from your container running your application is given by the service name.
-Services are named endpoints that automatically connect your pods to discoverable network location.
+Services are named endpoints that automatically connect your pods to discoverable network locations.
 For this DevSpace we can see the service name `dask-thgcd-scheduler` and the exposed ports. `8786` is the scheduler and `8787` is the dashboard.

 ```bash